mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

 <a name="create-local-repo"></a>

-# Deploy using a local catalog
+# Deploy using the package registry
-If you have an isolated network that cannot connect directly to the Internet, you need to deploy a local catalog containing your own set of packages.
-To create the local catalog, you must build a customized Docker&reg; image repository before you can add the Edge-LB packages.
+If you have an isolated (air-gapped) network that cannot connect directly to the Internet, deploy using the package registry found at: https://docs.d2iq.com/mesosphere/dcos/2.0/administering-clusters/package-registry/ .

-For detailed instructions about creating a local catalog, see [DC/OS universe deployment](/mesosphere/dcos/2.0/administering-clusters/deploying-a-local-dcos-universe/#certified).
+The support portal includes .dcos package files for Edge-LB.
+(In the portal, they are called 'Edge-LB Bundle' files).

+***%%% NOT SURE ON WHETHER THESE NEXT 2 SUB-HEADINGS SHOULD REMAIN...***

 ## Before you begin
 You must have access to [Git](https://git-scm.com/) to create the local catalog.
 If you are using `git` on UNIX&reg; or Linux&reg;, see the [Getting Started instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).